 Christie Coombs is a former public relations executive and a journalist who freelances for the Boston Globe South and The Patriot Ledger daily newspapers.
 Originally from Arizona, Christie moved to the Boston area in 1982 after graduating with a BS in journalism from the University of Arizona where she met her husband, Jeff.
 Christie has volunteered her writing and PR expertise to help many local organizations including the Parent Teacher Organizations in Abington and several non-profit groups.
 Having lost her husband on Flight 11 on 9/11, Christie and her three children founded the Jeffrey Coombs Memorial Foundation, an organization that assists families experiencing hardship as a result of death or illness, and provides scholarships to Abington students.
 The Foundation also hosts a holiday gathering at Gillette Stadium for military families of troops serving in Iraq and Afghanistan and supports other programs for military families.
 She has been recognized for the Foundation’s work as a recipient of the Girl Scout Council of Southeastern Massachusetts Leading Women Award in 2004 and the Tuesday’s Children Women of Strength Award in 2009.
 She was also honored by the Ellen DeGeneres Mother’s Day “Single Moms” show in 2006.
 In addition to serving on the MMHF Board, Christie is secretary of Board of Directors of the American Red Cross Blood Services Division in Massachusetts; and a member of the Commonwealth Security Trust Fund, the Abington Education Foundation, the Mass 9/11 Fund Commemoration Planning Committee and Family Advisory Committee.

-Colonel Thomas A. Devine is currently assigned as The United States Property and Fiscal Officer for Massachusetts, National Guard Bureau, Arlington, Virginia.
-He is responsible for receiving and accounting for all Federal (Air/Army Guard) funds and property issued to the Massachusetts National Guard in excess of $2.5B.
-He ensures that all Federal laws, regulations, policies and procedures are adhered to with grants and contracting responsibilities for all construction and repair projects.
+Thomas A. Devine is a retired Colonel of the Army National Guard.
+He served as The United States Property and Fiscal Officer for Massachusetts, National Guard Bureau, Arlington, Virginia.
+He was responsible for receiving and accounting for all Federal (Air/Army Guard) funds and property issued to the Massachusetts National Guard in excess of $2.5B.
+He ensured that all Federal laws, regulations, policies and procedures are adhered to with grants and contracting responsibilities for all construction and repair projects.

 Colonel Devine was commissioned in 1989 through the Reserve Officer Training Corps at Nichols College, Dudley, Massachusetts with a Bachelor of Science, Finance Degree.
 Following his commission he attended Field Artillery Officer Basic Course at Ft Sill, Oklahoma with his first assignment serving as a Company Fire Support Officer for 3rd/82nd Field Artillery, 1st Calvary Division Fort Hood, Texas.
 He deployed in that capacity in support of Operation Desert Storm/Desert Shield.
 Upon his return he was reassigned to 3rd Finance Group and began his career as US Army Finance Officer.
 He completed the Finance Branch Qualification Course at Fort Ben Harrison in February 1992 and left Active Duty in January 1993 as a Detachment Commander for the 15th Finance Support Unit.